Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere

-{ Spherical functions like the shown environment maps have a multitude of applications in Computer Graphics and 3D Computer Vision.
-Classical representations like Spherical Harmonics optimize well but struggle in representing high-frequency functions.
-Explicit representations like Spherical Gaussians are capable of representing localized functions, but they are difficult to optimize due to the locality of the Gaussian kernel.
-We propose Spherical Voronoi as a new explicit representation that is capable of modeling \textit{high frequencies} effectively, provides an \textit{adaptive} decomposition of the spherical domain, and is \textit{easier to optimize}.} \end{strip}
+{ Spherical functions, such as the shown environment maps, are widely used in Computer Graphics and 3D Computer Vision.
+Classical representations like Spherical Harmonics optimize well but struggle with high frequencies.
+Explicit representations like Spherical Gaussians capture localized functions, but are hard to optimize due to kernel locality.
+We propose Spherical Voronoi, an explicit representation that models \textit{high frequencies} effectively, provides an \textit{adaptive} spherical-domain decomposition, and is \textit{easier to optimize}.} \end{strip}